k3jph/k3jph.github.io/honors/coat-of-arms.md

 I received a grant of arms from the Office of the Chief Herald of Arms of Malta, formalized through Letters Patent numbered G0102, issued on May 1, 2024.
-The formal notice of this grant was published in the _Gazzetta tal-Gvern ta’ Malta_, the official gazette of the Government of Malta, [in issue number 21,194, on Feburary 16, 2024](/assets/docs/malta-government-gazette-20240216.pdf).
+The formal notice of this grant was published in the _Gazzetta tal-Gvern ta' Malta_, the official gazette of the Government of Malta, [in issue number 21,194, on Feburary 16, 2024](/assets/docs/malta-government-gazette-20240216.pdf).
 This publication serves as the official record, ensuring transparency and public